ishine/JoyTTS/README.md

 ## 📖 Introduction

 JoyTTS is an end-to-end spoken chatbot that combines large language models (LLM) with text-to-speech (TTS) technology, featuring voice cloning capabilities.
 This project is built upon the open-source MiniCPM-o and CosyVoice2 models and trained on 2000 hours of conversational data.
 We have also provided the complete training code to facilitate further development and optimization by the community.
-On the testing machine seed-tts-zh, it achieves a SM (Similarity Measure) score of 73 and a WER (Word Error Rate) of 5.
+On the testing machine seed-tts-zh, it achieves a SS (speaker similarity) score of 0.73 and a WER (Word Error Rate) of 5.09.

 ### 🧳 Framework